fkarg/fkarg.github.io/_posts/2020-02-01-zero-to-one.md

-I bought this book in a bookstore in Berlin roughly a week after the LWCW, with two others (will be linked here after reviewed, 'Mark Manson: Everything is F\*cked' and '7 Habits of Highly Effective People').
+I bought this book in a bookstore in Berlin roughly a week after the LWCW, with two others (will be linked here after reviewed, 'Mark Manson: Everything is f\*cked' and 'Seven Habits of Highly Effective People').
 This was some time ago, and I finally got around to reading it.
-Here are my thoughts about it, roughly ordered semantically.
+Here are my thoughts about it, ordered by chapters.

 # Core Key Takeaways